DanySK/course-laboratory-of-software-systems/slides/content/_index.md

 1. Restart docker
 1. Launch the X Server
 1. Now use the container freely
+1. Data is saved in your desktop in `DockerHome` (preserve the folder if you need)

 Note: data is not persisted automatically, at end of session you need to copy it in your home folder